Deen Hergott: International successes

 Hergott has achieved some significant successes in international events outside Canada.
 At the strong Linares 1993 round-robin in Mexico, he tied for third with 9.5/15.
 That same year in an International Open at Sitges, Spain, he tied for first with 7/9, along with Liuben Spassov and Luis Comes Fabrego.
-Perhaps the best result of his career was a clear first place at the 1994 Marshall Enhance tournament in New York, with 7/10.
+One of the best result of his career was a clear first place at the 1994 Marshall Enhance tournament in New York, with 7/10.

 Hergott tied for first place in the 1995 Canadian Open Chess Championship in Toronto with 8/10.
 A few weeks later, he shared first at the North Bay International Open on 6/8, along with Bent Larsen and Alexandre Lesiege (En Passant magazine, October 1995, p.
 13).
 The next year in 1996, at the Canadian Open in Calgary, he tied for third with 7.5/10.
 In a very strong field in the Canadian Open at Winnipeg 1997, Hergott made 7/10 to finish tied for 9th place.
 At home in Ottawa for the Canadian Open in 1998, Hergott made a fine 7.5/10 to tie for fifth place.
 Later in 1998 at the North Bay International Open, Hergott tied for sixth with 6/9.

 At home in Canada, Hergott has won the Grand Prix series championship for the Eastern Ontario Chess Association nine times, and has been victorious in several dozen weekend tournaments in Eastern Canada, often with dominant scores, including several perfect scores.
 Included among the perfect scores were a 7/7 to win the RA Club Championship in 1997, and a 5/5 to win the Ottawa / Hull Championship in 1998.
 Hergott reached his peak Canadian rating of 2580 in 1995, and this is the third highest ever recorded, behind only Grandmasters Kevin Spraggett and Alexandre Le Siege.
 His International rating crested at 2485 around the same time.

 Health problems, semi-retirement

-Hergott's health problems in the early 2000s (decade) prevented further progress towards the Grandmaster title, and he has been virtually retired from serious play for several years, since 2002.
+Hergott's health problems in the early 2000s prevented further progress towards the Grandmaster title, and he has been virtually retired from serious play for several years, since 2002.
 Hergott did return to captain the victorious Ottawa team to a win in the Four Cities' Chess'n Math Association 20th Anniversary event, held in Kingston, 2005, where Ottawa defeated all-Master teams from Toronto, Montreal, and Quebec City.
 He won the RA Spring Open in March 2007, and served as live games commentator at the 2007 Canadian Open Chess Championship at Ottawa.